-The RemoteDX Inc Annual General Meeting will be held on 26 May 2019 from 3pm at Bernard ZL2BD’s QTH at 1 Winsley Tce, Churton Park, Wellington.
+The RemoteDX Inc Annual General Meeting was held on 26 May 2019 at 3pm at Bernard ZL2BD’s QTH at 1 Winsley Tce, Churton Park, Wellington.

-The AGM agenda, draft minutes of the 2018 AGM, annual reports for 2018/19 and annual accounts for the year ending 31 March 2019 will be displayed on this news item as they become available.
+The AGM agenda, draft minutes of the 2018 AGM, annual reports for 2018/19 and annual accounts for the year ending 31 March 2019 were made available on this website prior to the meeting.

-The Committee will give an update of mesh activity and remote site progress (or lack thereof!) at the meeting, and you will be able to inspect our remote site “fridge” with all the gear in it immediately following the formal meeting.
+The Committee gave an update of mesh activity and remote site progress (or lack thereof!) at the meeting, and members were able to inspect the remote site “fridge” with all the gear in it immediately following the formal meeting.

 At the AGM on 3 May 2018, Mike ZL1AXG outlined the work programme ahead for RemoteDX Inc:

 Equipment finalisation and testing

 Equipment is now complete in the “fridge” (remote enclosure).
 Finalisation of the software testing for SCADA control will continue over winter for a spring installation of the Remote site.